 Employees should give notice, before returning to work after a birth, of their intent to use this benefit.
-The School will provide nursing employees with a sanitary room or other location in close proximity to the nursing employee's work area, where she may express breast milk or nurse in privacy and security.
+The School will provide nursing employees with a sanitary room or other location in close proximity to the nursing employee's work area, where she/they may express breast milk or nurse in privacy and security.
 The School will not tolerate discrimination against nursing employees electing to take break time to express breast milk or nurse in the workplace.

-Employees who have questions about this policy or who wish to request a reasonable accommodation under this policy should contact their Executive Director, Human Resource
+Employees who have questions about this policy or who wish to request reasonable accommodation under this policy should contact an HR Specialist or their supervisor.

-Specialist, or their supervisor.